 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||This course introduces the diverse range of approaches being used to achieve sustainable development.
 These include international governance, national institutions, economic instruments, environmental regulation, technological innovation, new policy initiatives and grassroots participation.

 PLEASE NOTE THIS COURSE IS FOR MSC ENVIRONMENT SUSTAINABILITY STUDENTS ONLY.

-The course considers various different scales for thinking about sustainable development, from global agreements to household practices and individual behaviours.
-Some of the key themes that run through the course are the inter- relation and balance between economic and environmental decision-making; the consequences of upstream and downstream interventions; the implementation of regulations and incentives for environmental improvement; power and control over decision-making; and the role of experts and trust in information.
+The course considers various different scales for thinking about sustainable development, from global agreements to household practices and individual behaviour.
+Some of the key themes that run through the course are the inter-relation and balance between economic and environmental decision-making; the consequences of upstream and downstream interventions; the imposition or adoption of regulations and incentives for environmental change; power and control over decision-making; and the role of experts and trust in information.

 The use of these approaches at different levels of governance in a range of key sectors is considered, mainly on a case study basis through lectures and fieldwork.
 The course encourages a strongly interdisciplinary approach to the understanding of sustainable development and seeks to foster critical thinking and debate.